USS Iowa turret explosion: Preparation for fleet exercise

 Ziegler was especially concerned about his center gun crew.
 The rammerman, Robert W. Backherms, was inexperienced, as were the powder car operator, Gary J. Fisk, the primerman, Reginald L. Johnson Jr., and the gun captain, Richard Errick Lawrence.
 To help supervise Lawrence, Ziegler assigned Gunner's Mate Second Class Clayton Hartwig, the former center gun captain, who had been excused from gun turret duty because of a pending reassignment to a new duty station in London, to the center gun's crew for the firing exercise.
 Because of the late hour, Ziegler did not inform Hartwig of his assignment until the morning of 19 April, shortly before the firing exercise was scheduled to begin.

 The rammerman's position was of special concern; ramming was the most dangerous part of loading the gun.
-The rammmerman's job was to thrust (ram) the projectile, and then the powder bags into the gun's breech.
+The rammerman’s job was to thrust (ram) the projectile, and then the powder bags into the gun's breech.
 The ram speed used for the projectile was much faster at 14 ft per second than that used for the lighter powder bags at 1.5 ft per second, but there was no safety device on the ram piston to prevent the rammerman from accidentally pushing the powder bags at the faster speed.
 Overramming the powder bags into the gun could subject the highly flammable powder to excessive friction and compression, with a resulting increased danger of premature combustion.
 If the bags were pushed too far into the gun, a gap between the last bag and the primer might prevent the powder from igniting when the gun was fired, causing a misfire.
 None of Iowas rammermen had any training or experience in ramming nonstandard five-bag loads into the guns.
 Complicating the task, as the rammerman was shoving the powder bags, he was also supposed to simultaneously operate a lever to shut the powder hoist door and lower the powder hoist car.
 Iowa crewmen later stated that Turret Two's center gun rammer would sometimes "take off" uncontrollably on its own at high speed.
 Furthermore, Backherms had never operated the ram before during a live-fire shoot.